Predictia/AQUA/docs/sphinx/source/diagnostics/ocean3d.rst

     :width: 20cm

 * This is an example of one of the mixed-layer depth climatologies.
+Unit is meter.

 .. figure:: figures/ocean3d6.png
     :width: 20cm